Timeline of the Collapse of the Geftakys Ministry

 March, 2001 - Dan meets with David in SLO and encourages him to see Chuck Solomon for counseling.

-April 26, 2001 - Kirk C. writes a personal letter to George telling him that he resigned from leadership (back in March) and that he believes that he and Betty are responsible for creating Judy's bitterness.
+April 26, 2001 - Kirk C. writes a personal letter to George telling him that he resigned from leadership in March and that he believes that George and Betty are responsible for creating Judy's bitterness.
 He entreats George to take action regarding the problems with David in SLO because to date he has heard nothing helpful come from George.

 May, 2001 - Charles Solomon in Tennessee counsels with David for a week.
 Mr. Solomon asks Dan to follow up with David on his return to “seal the deal”.
 Dan spends a couple of days talking to David about what he learned in the time of counsel.
 Also, at this time Dan and Mark together meet with David.
 David does not believe that there is anything of substance that needs to be addressed in his life.
 According to David, Mr. Solomon confirmed David's gift and ministry.
 In subsequent email communication, Mr. Solomon denies this was the case.
 David returns to SLO without any significant turning.